Kimmel, ‘Apprentice’ producer join to make ABC quiz show

 “If you’re asking will I remind him 15 times a day that Donald Trump is president because of him, yes, I will remind him 15 times a day,” Kimmel said.

 Kimmel, who recently signed a new three-year deal for his late-night gig, was asked if he would ever consider running for office.
-He didn’t even have the patience to host his son’s basketball team, he said, such as when parents would pester him to give their kids more playing time.
+He didn’t even have the patience to coach his son’s basketball team, he said, when parents would pester him to give their kids more playing time.

 “My response always was, ‘You want to coach this team?’
 And I feel like that’s what I would be doing that the whole time” as a politician, he said.